 She obtained a Bachelor Degree from the Université Libre de Bruxelles (2013) and a Master Degree in International and European Law from the KU Leuven cum laude (2015).
 Lily also studied at the University of Edinburgh in the framework of the Erasmus Exchange Program in 2015.

-Lily focuses on civil and commercial litigation (including arbitration).
+Lily focuses on civil and commercial litigation, including arbitration, as counsel, administrative secretary to arbitral tribunals (ICC and CEPANI) and, since recently, as an arbitrator as well.
 She also has experience in data protection law and holds the CIPP/E certification (Certified Information Privacy Professional/Europe) from the IAPP (2018).

 2016 – Member of the Brussels Bar